 Well before the mass immigration of Irish from their potato-blighted home country to New York, Boston and other cities further south, Irish citizens looking for a better life found their way to Maine.
 These new Americans built ships and churches, labored on Portland’s waterfront and had a profound influence on the culture of the state.
 Among the many traditions immigrants brought with them was the Irish practice of going “down the pub” — for laughter and conversation, live music, and of course for a well-poured pint or two.

 While there are a number of bars in Maine with “pub” in their names, just a handful are distinctly, authentically Irish.
-Here’s where you can find a warm Irish welcome, comfort food, and practiced hands who will top your Guinness with a foam shamrock.
+Here (in alphabetical order) are places where you can find a warm Irish welcome, comfort food, and practiced hands who will top your Guinness with a foam shamrock.

 Irish native John Bohill ran restaurants there in the 1970s before emigrating to the U.S. and opening this popular lake-region spot.
 He hosts Sunday evening “seisuns” (Gaelic for session), informal gatherings of musicians who play Irish tunes, and leads annual “pub and music tours” back to his home country.
 The bar stocks a large line-up of Irish whiskeys and the signature dessert is Guinness chocolate orange cake.

 375 Fore St., Portland | 207-773-7210 | facebook.com/bullfeeneys